-To support MySQL Cluster, you will need to update
+To support NDB Cluster, you must update

 my.cnf as shown in the following example.

 You may also specify these parameters on the command line when

 The options shown here should not be confused with those that

 are used in